 - Set basal profile, carb ratios, and ISF values.

-- ISFs over 250 mg/dl per unit will need a special step in loop setup (TODO: add link), even though the pump currently will allow you to set them higher.
-Just remember later, you will need to run a couple extra commands when you setup your loop.
+- ISFs over 250 mg/dl per unit will need a special step in loop setup once your setup script is finished (see here), even though the pump currently will allow you to set them higher.
+Just remember, you will need to run a couple extra commands when you setup your loop.

 - If you have periods in the day where your pump normally has basal settings of zero - your loop will not work!
 You can resolve this by setting the lowest possible basal setting your pump will permit.
 OpenAPS will then issue temp basals of zero, as needed.

 Due to the way Medtronic pumps operate, temp basals can only be set when there is no bolus running, including extended (square) and dual wave boluses.
 If you’re used to extended or dual wave boluses for carb heavy meals (e.g., pizza), which may still be the optimal approach for you, OpenAPS will not be able to provide temp basals during the extended bolus.
 You won’t be looping during those types of boluses.

 But, you don’t need the square/dual wave boluses anymore, as OpenAPS will help simulate the longer tail insulin needed if you’ve entered carbs into the system.
 Also, many loopers have found they can convert to a split bolus strategy to effectively deal with the same meals.
 There is a carb+insulin+BG simulator called Glucodyn that can be used to model a split bolus strategy for those meals.
 By setting different bolus times and bolus amounts, the model allows the user to slide adjustments to minimize early-meal lows as well as late meal rises.
 For example, you may find that a 20 minute pre-bolus of 50% of the carbs and a later bolus for the remaining 50% will work well, with looping helping to make up the difference that an extended bolus used to provide.
 You can practice the transition to split bolusing even before you get your loop running.